top of page

 TBC!
 But almost certainly the end of November.

-The New Zealand Podcast Awards, supported by Rova, are looking for shows that celebrate the best of the podcast medium, rewarding programmes that create high-quality, episodic content, consumed by their subscribers and podcast app listeners.
+The New Zealand Podcast Awards, \ are looking for shows that celebrate the best of the podcast medium, rewarding programmes that create high-quality, episodic content, consumed by their subscribers and podcast app listeners.

 To that end, judges will be asked to reward entries with an appreciation of the podcast audience and medium, and that do so consistently.